 The project intends to systematically explore the effectiveness of virtual learning of STEM courses in large research universities The major goals are to (1) to explore how different types of virtual learning environments affect teaching and learning processes, outcomes, and attitudes toward STEM, both in general and for particular groups of underrepresented learners, (2) to examine how variation in instructional practices is associated with student learning gains for the purposes of distilling potential strategies to design high-quality virtual learning environments and improve student learning; and (3) to understand the student experience of learning within virtual learning environments through investigation of learning behaviors and the ways in which these behaviors relate to student outcomes

 Grant awarded to Mark Warschauer (PI), Di Xu (Co-PI), Padhraic Smyth (Co-PI), Teomara Rutherford (Co-PI), Sarah Eichhorn (Co-PI) by the National Science Foundation

 Next Generation Undergraduate Success Measurement Project (Link) - $1.1M

 This project develops and implements a state-of-the-art measurement project to improve our understanding of the value of undergraduate educational experiences and promote evidence-based models of undergraduate student success.
 The project is designed to inform the development of a large-scale longitudinal study of colleges and universities (College and Beyond II) coordinated by the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.
 It draws on three data strand; (1) Administrative, Student Affairs, and Course Taking Trajectories data, (2) Learning Management Systems data, and (3) Survey, Experience Sampling, and Performance Assessment data.

-Grant awarded to Richard Arum (PI), Michael Dennin (Co-PI) by the Andrew W. Mellon Foundation.
+Grant awarded to Richard Arum (PI) and Michael Dennin (Co-PI) by the Andrew W. Mellon Foundation.